-Longaberger Alumni House 2200 Olentangy River Road, Columbus, Ohio 43210 Or watch via livestream at: https://vimeo.com/event/5138216/3f963e43b8 1:30 p.m.
-Board Meeting Reconvenes Approval of February 2025 Meeting Minutes - Mr. John Zeiger Hand Carry: Election of Officers Buckeyes in the Spotlight: Recipient of the Pierre Agostini Prize President's Report - President Walter E. Carter Jr. Consent Agenda Resolutions in Memoriam 1.
-2. Hand Carry: Ratification of Committee Appointments FY 2025-2026 Approval of Personnel Actions 3.
-4. Updates to Charters for the Internal Audit Department and the Legal, Audit, Risk and Compliance Committee Fifth Amendment to The Ohio State University Retirement Continuation Plan 5.
-6. Fifth Amendment to The Ohio State University Retirement Continuation Plan II 7.
-First Amendment to The Ohio State University 403(b) Retirement Plan 8.
-First Amendment to The Ohio State University 457(b) Deferred Compensation Plan 9.
-First Amendment to The Ohio State University Alternative Retirement Plan 10.
-Third Amendment to The Ohio State University Alternative Retirement Plan 11.
-Amendment to the Rules of the University Faculty 12.
-Faculty Personnel Actions Honorary Degree 13.
-Degrees and Certificates 14.
-Approval of Interim Capital Investment Plan for Fiscal Year 2026 15.
-Approval of Ohio State Energy Partners Utility System Interim Capital 16.
-Improvements Plan for Fiscal Year 2026 17.
-Approval to Enter Into/Increase Professional Services and Enter Into/Increase Construction Contracts 18.
-Approval for Purchase of Real Property - Zollinger Road Approval for a Perpetual Gas Transmission Easement 19.
-Approval for a Perpetual Roadway Easement 20.
-Approval for a Perpetual Sanitary Sewer Easement 21.
-Approval of the Interim Operating Budget for Fiscal Year 2026 22.
-23. Approval of 2025-2026 Academic Year Undergraduate Tuition and Mandatory Fees Approval of 2025-2026 Academic Year Graduate Tuition and Mandatory Fees 24.
-Approval of 2025-2026 Academic Year User Fees and Charges 25.
-Approval of Digital Textbook Fees 26.
-Approval of Non-Resident Tuition Waiver for Ohio State Students Who are 27.
-Veterans, Military Members, or their Immediate Families Approval of Tuition Waiver for Students Participating in Study Abroad Programs 28.
-Through Third-Party Provider or Direct Enrollment 29.
-Authorization for the Issuance of General Receipts Obligations and Multivear Debt Issuance Program III of the University
+- 1. Resolutions in Memoriam - 2.
+Hand Carry: Ratification of Committee Appointments FY 2025-2026 - 3.
+Approval of Personnel Actions - 4.
+Updates to Charters for the Internal Audit Department and the Legal, Audit, Risk and Compliance Committee - 5.
+Fifth Amendment to The Ohio State University Retirement Continuation Plan - 6.
+Fifth Amendment to The Ohio State University Retirement Continuation Plan II - 7.
+First Amendment to The Ohio State University 403(b) Retirement Plan - 8.
+First Amendment to The Ohio State University 457(b) Deferred Compensation Plan - 9.
+First Amendment to The Ohio State University Alternative Retirement Plan - 10.
+Third Amendment to The Ohio State University Alternative Retirement Plan - 11.
+Amendment to the Rules of the University Faculty - 12.
+Faculty Personnel Actions - 13.
+Honorary Degree - 14.
+Degrees and Certificates - 15.
+Approval of Interim Capital Investment Plan for Fiscal Year 2026 - 16.
+Approval of Ohio State Energy Partners Utility System Interim Capital Improvements Plan for Fiscal Year 2026 - 17.
+Approval to Enter Into/Increase Professional Services and Enter Into/Increase Construction Contracts - 18.
+Approval for Purchase of Real Property Zollinger Road - 19.
+Approval for a Perpetual Gas Transmission Easement - 20.
+Approval for a Perpetual Roadway Easement - 21.
+Approval for a Perpetual Sanitary Sewer Easement - 22.
+Approval of the Interim Operating Budget for Fiscal Year 2026 - 23.
+Approval of 2025-2026 Academic Year Undergraduate Tuition and Mandatory Fees - 24.
+Approval of 2025-2026 Academic Year Graduate Tuition and Mandatory Fees - 25.
+Approval of 2025-2026 Academic Year User Fees and Charges - 26.
+Approval of Digital Textbook Fees - 27.
+Approval of Non-Resident Tuition Waiver for Ohio State Students Who are Veterans, Military Members, or their Immediate Families - 28.
+Approval of Tuition Waiver for Students Participating in Study Abroad Programs Through Third-Party Provider or Direct Enrollment - 29.
+Authorization for the Issuance of General Receipts Obligations and Multiyear Debt Issuance Program III of the University